pankajtiwari-art/StegoVault/README.md

 1. Introduction and Origin

 StegoVault is a sophisticated, self-contained web application designed for secure, offline steganography operations.
 Unlike traditional steganography tools that require software installation, this tool operates entirely within a web browser using modern JavaScript APIs.
-The concept originated from combining several security paradigms:  (paradaem)
+The concept originated from combining several security paradigms:

 1. Military-grade steganography (hiding data within plain sight)
 2. Plausible deniability systems (inspired by VeraCrypt and similar tools)